canonical/wordpress-k8s-operator/docs/tutorial.md

 juju destroy-model wordpress-tutorial --destroy-storage
 ```

-If you used Multipass, to remove the Multipass instance you created for this tutorial, use the following command.
+If you used Multipass, to remove the Multipass instance you created for this tutorial, run the following command outside of the VM.

 ```
 multipass delete --purge my-juju-vm